nguyenndt278/ETL_AsthmaVsAirQualityIndex/README.md

     	Picked only needed columns: County, Number of Visits and Daily_AQI_VALUE from two dataframes

 ### 3. Load:
 *Use Relational Database: Join, load to Postgres.
-Reason ralelatiobal database being used is because there is a relationship beetween two datasets.
+Reason relational database being used is because there is a relationship beetween two datasets.

   o	Loaded two clean dataframes to PgAdmin to two new tables named “ashma_updated” and “aqi_by_meann".